Results Registry

 Landauer Heat Signature in CP-Violating Processes

-Test TypeExternal LHCb, ATLAS, or CMS — high-energy collision data
+Test TypeExternal LHCb, ATLAS, or CMS: high-energy collision data

 PredictionCP-violating processes at the quark scale should produce a measurable heat excess above what momentum transfer alone predicts.
 The excess should be proportional to the information erased in the irreversible gate operation, consistent with the Landauer minimum kT ln2 per bit erased.
-This distinguishes information processing from mechanical force exchange.

 MechanismCP violation is irreversible computation in the strict thermodynamic sense.
 The process cannot be run backwards to recover the input from the output.
 Landauer's principle requires energy dissipation proportional to information erased.
 If quark-scale interactions are information processing operations, this cost is real and measurable.